Splitboard

+Background

 When snowboarding originated in 1965, it was prohibited in resorts across America until the 1984-85 snowboard season.
 By the early 1990s, the majority of resorts across the US opened their doors to snowboarders, and less than five years later splitboarding emerged.
 The development of splitboarding simplified backcountry snowboarding, making pristine powder beyond the lift lines accessible to winter recreation enthusiasts.

 In April 1990, an article of a patent of a split board made by Nicolò Manaresi from Bologna was published in an Italian magazine SKATESNOWBOARD, a photo of a Sims board split in two appears (source Erik Pernisco).

 A first splitboard set-up was shown on that magazine, for which the patent application was filed on 7 March 1990.

 Thanks to a research by Ettore Personnettaz it was possible to contact the inventor and the original documents were found, in the following link it is possible to view original images of the patent: